Blade Air Mobility: History

-2014-2016
+2014–2016

 Blade was founded by Robert S. Wiesenthal and launched on Memorial Day (May 26) of 2014, with service between Manhattan, Southampton, East Hampton, and Montauk.

 Over the 2014 Fourth of July weekend, Blade partnered with Uber to power UberChopper, a service that allowed Uber users to book a helicopter through their mobile application to The Hamptons.

 In December 2015, Blade expanded its offerings and launched BLADEone, a seasonal by-the-seat jet service between Manhattan and Miami or Manhattan and Aspen.
-Utilizing a Gulfstream IV jet, the inaugural flight took place on December 3 in conjunction with Art Basel.
+The inaugural flight took place on December 3 in conjunction with Art Basel.

 In September 2015 during the UN General Assembly and Pope Francis's visit to NYC in 2015, Blade offered a 6 minute cross town shuttle departing every 15 minutes.

 During the 2016 Sundance Film Festival Blade provided jet service on the BLADEone jet between NYC and the festival.
 They created a lounge located in a residence on a private farm and offered heli transfers from Salt Lake City International Airport to the property, located minutes from downtown.

 In partnership with Uber Boston, Blade launched Uber Air over Memorial Day 2016 with scheduled flights between Boston and the Blade Lounge in Nantucket.
 Utilizing a nine-passenger Cessna Grand Caravan turboprop plane from Boston to the island, Blade was able to cover the 90-mile distance in 40 minutes.